 For an impromptu sauce to go along with my sautéed duck livers, I cut up the rhubarb and cherries and placed them into a small saucepan along with a few spoonfuls of sugar.
 In twenty minutes the rhubarb and cherries had broken down into a beautiful sanguine mass, akin to compote, with a flavor that puckered, then mellowed in my mouth.
 If you happen to have a fig or well-aged balsamic at home, you can finish the sauce with a splash of the vinegar.

-Cook in Plenty of Fat
+For Richness and Flavor, Cook in Plenty of Fat

 Finally, though I probably say this at least once a month, sautéing your livers on a very hot cast iron skillet is an ideal way to achieve a crispy surface while retaining a creamy interior that's barely cooked through.
 For duck liver, which is more delicate than calf's, I like to roughly chop the livers into 1-inch segments so that the surface of the livers do not have a chance to toughen.
 The livers should be cooked in plenty of butter for ultimate richness and flavor, though if you happen to have duck fat on hand, then cooking the livers in the fat will intensify the ducky flavor of the organs.
 Treading in a sea of red, the duck livers exude their own, fatty juices onto the plate.
 Liver and compote mingle; their union is thrilling and luscious.